aryan68125/Fast_api_project/README.md

 $$;
 ```
 Usage : ```CALL insert_product_sp('soap denspenser', 700, 47);``` <br>
-Returned message from the stored procedure is not a json but in text format:
+Returned message from the stored procedure is not a json but in text format: <br>
 ![image info](fast_api_advance/images/readme_images/insert_return_statement_from_stored_procedure.png) <br>

 **NOTE:** Stored procedure don't have a capacity to return json object.
 If you wish to return a json object when an operation succeeds then you need to use database functions. <br>